lalit/FKDaylightCalculcator/Readme.md

         …
     }

+As a nice addition you can also track daylight changes easily using a block-based API:

+    CLLocation *location;
+    NSUInteger tag = [FKDaylightCalculator addObserverForDaylightChangesWithBlock:^(NSUInteger tag, BOOL isSunVisible) {
+        ...
+    } atCoordinate:location.coordinate];

 # FAQ

 * Q: Why does the project use ARC?
-  A: Because ARC is the future.
+  > A: Because ARC is the future.
-* Q: Will there be some kind of notification when the sun goes up or down in a future version of the project?
-  A: This is a nice idea and I might add it soon.

 Kind regards,
 Fabian